jsalamander/BZCookieBear/README.md

 ## Installation on Chrome (based browsers)

-1. Download the CRX file to your computer from the releases
+1. Download the `chrome.crx` file to your computer from the releases [page](https://github.com/jsalamander/BZCookieBear/releases)
 2. Open your Chrome web browser.
-3. Navigate to chrome://extensions/ and check the box for Developer mode in the top right.
+3. Navigate to `chrome://extensions/` in your address bar (or click options -> more tools -> extensions) and check the box for Developer mode in the top right.
-4. Click on the “Load unpacked” button, and go to the location of this content of this CRX file.
-And click on the OK button to install that Chrome extension.
+4. Drag and drop `chrome.crx` onto the page to install it

 ## Installation on Android
 Currently, mobile Browsers do not really support extensions as they do for their desktop counterparts.